Country fact file

 Citizens of many nations are allowed to visit Malaysia for between 30 and 60 days without applying for a visa beforehand.
 However, this should not be mistaken for relaxed immigration laws – although a fairly small number of nationalities require a visa to visit Malaysia the law surrounding living and working there is much more complex.
 Note that the list of nationalities that require employment visas is different to those who need visitor visas.

 In some sectors, Malaysian businesses are restricted in the number of foreign nationals they can employ, so for this reason it is important to have a job offer before applying for Malaysian visas or work permits.
-There are several types of employment pass which may be issued to foreign workers depending on work type and the duration of stay, so contact your employer for more information.
+There are several types of employment passes which may be issued to foreign workers depending on work type and the duration of stay, so contact your employer for more information.
 Foreign nationals who have lived in Malaysia for more than 3 years may be able to apply for permanent residency or citizenship through various schemes.
 Be aware that all permanent residents must have a MyPR identity card, while citizens must hold a MyKad equivalent.
 Foreign nationals who plan to retire to Malaysia could also consider applying for the Malaysia My Second Home (MMSH) scheme.

 Tax and insurance

 Income tax rates in Malaysia are fairly low compared to many countries, with top earners taxed at under 30%.
 Most employers deduct tax directly from your wages, so you will need to apply for a tax number.
 For tax purposes, anyone who remains in the country for over 182 days is considered a resident.
-If you work in the country for a shorter period then you will either be tax exempt or be taxed at non-resident rates.
+If you work in the country for a shorter period then you will either be tax-exempt or be taxed at non-resident rates.
 Malaysian citizens are required to make social security contributions through a scheme known as PERKESO or SOCSO.
-Non-resident workers are not covered by this scheme, but are instead insured by their employer through the Foreign Workers Hospitalisation and Social Insurance Scheme (SKHPPA).
+Non-resident workers are not covered by this scheme but are instead insured by their employer through the Foreign Workers Hospitalisation and Social Insurance Scheme (SKHPPA).
 For more information, visit the Inland Revenue Board of Malaysia website.

 Pensions